-Name and Qualifications Experience and special responsibilities Mr Richard J Nettleton LLB A solicitor with over 40 years legal experience.
-A director of a number of companies including BNY Trust Australia Limited and Marathon Asset Management (Australia) Limited.
+Name and Qualifications Experience and special responsibilities Mr Richard J Nettleton LLB Mr Stephen J Treanor A solicitor with over 40 years legal experience.
+A director of a number of companies.
 Director since 19 August 2002.
-Mr Stephen J Treanor A financial consultant who has advised numerous corporations on debt financing alternatives and risk management.
+A financial consultant who has advised numerous corporations on debt financing alternatives and risk management.
 He has extensive expertise in the securitisation of financial assets and is a director of several associated special funding corporations.
-In addition to a lengthy career in commercial banking in the United States he worked for Moody's Investors Service until 1993 where he held various roles including managing director of its Australasian operations.
+In addition to a lengthy career in commercial banking in the United States he worked for Moody's Investors Service until 1993 where he held various roles including managing director Mr Peter A G Pynes of its Australasian operations.
 Director since 19 August 2002.
-Mr Peter A G Pynes Peter Pynes has in excess of 18 years experience in capital markets.
+Peter Pynes has in excess of 18 years experience in capital markets.
 He has previously worked at Deutsche Bank as a Director, Global Markets where he gained extensive knowledge of structured debt product as well as capital raising and syndication.
 Peter is a director of several unlisted public investment companies.
 Director since 23 September 2009.